 S.A.D.
 (Standard American Diet) Pumpkin Truffle Ingredients: cream, brown sugar, butter, confectioners sugar, cream cheese, graham crackers, heavy whipping cream, vegetable shortening

-My Clean Eating Vegan No-Bake Pumpkin Truffles are made with clean, real food ingredients and are plant-based, vegan, gluten-free, dairy-free, soy-free, no-bake, paleo-friendly, contain no refined sugar and are Medical Medium compliant.
+My Clean Eating Vegan No-Bake Pumpkin Truffles are made with clean, real food ingredients and are plant-based, vegan, gluten-free, dairy-free, soy-free, no-bake, paleo-friendly, contain no refined sugar and can be Medical Medium compliant with substitutions.

 How To Make Vegan No-Bake Chocolate Covered Pumpkin Truffles: Step-by-Step Instructions